Who Is Mike Jones?

-Who Is Mike Jones? is the debut studio album by American rapper Mike Jones, released on April 19, 2005 in the United States.
+Who Is Mike Jones? is the debut studio album by American rapper Mike Jones, released on April 19, 2005 in the United States through Asylum Records and Swishahouse.
 The singles from the album are "Still Tippin'" and "Back Then".

 The CD also comes in a "limited edition" version, which includes a bonus CD featuring nearly all the tracks from the album chopped and screwed by DJ Michael 5000 Watts.

 The album was a commercial success for the rapper, debuting at number 3 on the Billboard 200 with 181,000 copies sold in its first week and was certified Platinum by the RIAA, two months after its release.

 The songs "Got It Sewed Up (Remix)" and "Back Then" are featured in the 2007 Xbox 360 video game Def Jam: Icon.
 Mike Jones is a playable character in the video game and provides his own voice and likeness.

 Critical reception

 Steve 'Flash' Juon of RapReviews found Jones lacking in terms of charisma and topic matter as a rapper but praised the beats by Salih Williams throughout the record saying, "The bottom line is that Who Is Mike Jones? is a very enjoyable album if you're not paying attention too closely."
 Nathan Brackett of Rolling Stone called the album "a fine introduction to this Texas mess."
 AllMusic's Andy Kellman said that the people throughout the record outshine Jones but found him accessible to listen to, concluding that "Jones is ultimately very likable, shown best in the closing track, a sweet tribute to his supportive late grandmother."
 Samantha Watson of The Situation praised the southern production, Jones's attention-grabbing delivery and the tracks for being lyrically different, concluding that, "This is a welcomed debut from the rapper Mike Jones.
 It may sound cliché, but with nearly every track echoing his name and with his sharp rhymes it will be hard to forget who he is."
 Julianne Shepherd of Pitchfork also praised the album's production and noted that Jones shows some empathy on tracks like "5 Years from Now" and "Grandma", saying that, "Who Is Mike Jones? is an ample showcase for Swishahouse producers Michael K. Watts and Salih Williams, but it'd be a better record if Jones diversified."